Home / Careers / Meridian

 Getting Licensed in MS

-If you are moving from another state, you’ll need to get licensed by the Mississippi State Board of Pharmacy.
-The process is straightforward but requires attention to detail.
+You cannot practice until you are licensed by the Mississippi Board of Pharmacy.
+The process is standard but requires attention to detail.

 Best Neighborhoods for Pharmacists